 Well, perhaps that’s going too far.
-Osborne disliked women, then again Mone does women no great favour.
-You can argue she has risen above ‘the glass ceiling’ but I know independent minded, successful women who inhabit the same male dominated world that are successful without resorting to exhibitionism and tawdry tales of daily life ‘struggling’ with the onerous duty of parties and functions in the upper echelons of society.
+Osborne disliked women.
+You can argue Mone has risen above ‘the glass ceiling’, but I know independent minded, successful women who inhabit the same male dominated world that are successful without resorting to exhibitionism and tawdry tales of daily life ‘struggling’ with the onerous duty of parties and functions in the upper echelons of society.

 “Michelle knows how to manipulate the press“, Peter Jones, entrepreneur, ‘Dragon’s Den’.

 If she is being manipulated by men, and there is some evidence for it, she should speak out.
 Playing the victim of cybernattery is cheap and not cheerful.
-What she is, she appears to have created all by her self and enjoys the attention.
-Other than saying over and over again, ‘if at first you fail, try, try again’, – but not for independence! – what is her business acumen?
-You want to admire her but are repelled.
+She’s happy to repeat over and over , ‘if at first you fail, try, try again’ – but not for independence!

 Fashion for the rich

-Personally, the fashion world of Karl Lagerfeld, Donatella Versace, and Armani leaves me stone cold.
+Personally, the fashion world leaves me cold.
 Only Scotland’s Alexander McQueen caught my attention, and only because he was so eloquently and powerfully subversive.
-In the fashion world Ms Mone is the equivalent of a squirt of Pledge.
+In the fashion world Mone is the equivalent of a squirt of Pledge.

-The truth is, Scotland’s Victoria’s secret is really starvation and liposuction.
-And a ‘businesswoman’ who sold out for nothing more than daily appearances in the tabloid’s gossip columns.
+Mone sold out her Scottish roots for nothing more than daily appearances in the tabloid’s gossip columns and lots of holidays abroad in hot climates.
 One hopes more like her will follow her example … and leave Scotland.